AbilarshViji/EmployeeDatabase/README.md

 ## Deleting an Employee
 To delete an employee select the employee to be deleted from the table.
 After selecting the employee you wish to delete, press the delete button.

 ![myimage-alt-tag](http://i.imgur.com/TmojlHj.png)

+## Using the data file
+The data file is stored in the folder that the EmployeeDatabase project is store as well.
+This is a comma spliced file that can be opened in Microsoft Excel.
+As there are no headers in the file, please use your judgement when editing the file.
+The program will update with the new database when it is reopened.